Databricks on AWS OCF Connector: Install and Configure

 Note

-The logs should be pointed to an S3 bucket other than the Databricks root S3 bucket.
-Do not use the root directory.
+This should be an S3 bucket other than the Databricks root S3 bucket.
 The Databricks root S3 bucket operates like Alation’s chroot: it prevents outside tools from reading or modifying the files.
+Alation will experience Access Denied issues since the AWS storage settings bucket is access-protected by Databricks.

 • Destination is S3.

-• Your AWS region matches the new S3 bucket region
+• Your AWS region should match the new S3 bucket region.

 ../../../_images/AWSDatabricksOCF_01.png